Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

 Arizona’s Credit for Solar Energy Devices is a state tax credit that helps homeowners save money when they install solar panels on their Arizona residence.
-This nonrefundable tax credit reduces the amount of state income tax you owe, making solar energy more affordable for Arizona families.
+This nonrefundable tax credit reduces the amount of state income tax you owe, dollar for dollar, making solar energy more affordable for Arizona families.

-While the provided information doesn’t specify the exact credit amount or percentage, this incentive is designed to offset some of the upfront costs of your solar installation.
-The credit applies only to solar energy devices installed at your primary or secondary residence located within Arizona.
-Since this is a nonrefundable credit, it can reduce your state tax liability to zero, but any unused portion cannot be refunded to you as cash.
+While the provided information doesn’t specify the exact credit amount or percentage, this incentive is designed to offset a portion of your solar installation costs through your state tax return.
+To qualify, you must be an individual taxpayer who installs a solar energy device at your primary residence located in Arizona.
+The credit is nonrefundable, which means it can reduce your tax liability to zero but won’t result in a refund if the credit exceeds what you owe.

-Net Billing in Arizona is a compensation system where solar homeowners receive credits for excess electricity their panels send to the grid.
-Unlike traditional net metering where you get full retail credit, net billing pays you a lower wholesale rate for your excess solar energy.
-Each major utility company in Arizona has its own net billing program with different credit rates and rules.
+Net Billing in Arizona is a solar compensation program that credits homeowners for excess electricity their solar panels send back to the utility grid.
+Unlike traditional net metering where you receive full retail credit, net billing pays you a lower wholesale rate for the solar energy you export.
+Most major Arizona utilities including APS, SRP, TEP, and UNS offer this program, with export credit rates ranging from approximately $0.024 to $0.077 per kilowatt-hour depending on your utility company.

 Ready to start saving with solar?